thisisobate/kyverno-website/src/content/docs/policies/other/add-ndots/add-ndots.md

 ---
-title: "Add ndots"
+title: 'Add ndots'
 category: Sample
 version: 1.6.0
 subject: Pod
-policyType: "mutate"
+policyType: 'mutate'
 description: >
   The ndots value controls where DNS lookups are first performed in a cluster and needs to be set to a lower value than the default of 5 in some cases.
 This policy mutates all Pods to add the ndots option with a value of 1.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//other/add-ndots/add-ndots.yaml" target="-blank">/other/add-ndots/add-ndots.yaml</a>

 ```yaml